lawalter/colorband-app/README.md

 *In progress*

-Notes: Currently trying to use <a href="https://github.com/trestletech/shinyStore">shinyStorage</a>
+- R Shiny Electron template created by <a href="https://github.com/dirkschumacher/r-shiny-electron">Dirk Shumacher</a>
+    - Check out <a href="https://github.com/lawalter/r-shiny-electron-app">my app setup guide</a> using that template
+- This app uses <a href="https://github.com/trestletech/shinyStore">shinyStore</a>

 ### Sources
-- R Shiny Electron template created by <a href="https://github.com/dirkschumacher/r-shiny-electron">Dirk Shumacher</a>
 - Flag map state images sourced from Wikimedia Commons.
 No changes were made.
     - <a href = "https://commons.wikimedia.org/wiki/File:Flag-map_of_Delaware.svg">Delaware</a> <a href="https://creativecommons.org/licenses/by-sa/3.0/deed.en">[license]</a>
     - <a href = "https://commons.wikimedia.org/wiki/File:Flag-map_of_Florida.svg">Florida</a> <a href="https://creativecommons.org/licenses/by-sa/3.0/deed.en">[license]</a>